How to cancel an issued invoice

 Example of an invoice cancelled by credit note

 Your company invoices a customer as per usual.
-But then the customer contacts you to let you know that there is something on the invoice that needs to be changed.
+The invoice number is 0025.
+But then the customer contacts you to let you know that there is something on invoice 0025 that needs to be changed.

-Once the two of you agree on the changes, you issue a credit note for the invoice that has already been sent and send that to your customer with the amount of the invoice.
-In this way, the credit note will have the appropriate number for your invoice sequence and the next invoice will have the correct number.
+Once the two of you agree on the changes to invoice 0025, you issue a credit note with its own unique number, for example CN-0001.
+You send that credit note to your customer and it will cancel the amount due on invoice 0025.
+In this way, the credit note will have its own unique number and the next time you issue an invoice, you should use the next appropriate number for your invoice sequence, in this case 0026.

 Does it apply to proforma invoices?